 The Brooks Motion Analysis Center (MAC) is a specialized clinical and research assessment facility focused on gait and movement impairments in people of all ages.
-Through the use of innovative technology, clinical examination and biomechanical analysis, our purpose is to advance rehabilitation science and clinical practice leading to improved recovery and performance in individuals with neurologic and orthopedic impairments.
+We use innovative technology, expert clinical examination and biomechanical analysis to advance rehabilitation science and clinical practice.
+Our goal is to improve recovery and performance in individuals with neurologic and orthopedic impairments.

 A primary goal of the Brooks Motion Analysis Center is to advance rehabilitation science through engagement and leadership in research.
 MAC team members apply their advanced clinical and biomechanical expertise to understand the effects of injury on movement control and recovery of function.
 We work with multidisciplinary collaborators to understand how the neuromuscular system controls movement and responds to interventions.
 The MAC works synergistically with the Brooks Clinical Research Center and MAC team members are key contributors to the Neuromuscular Research Program.

 This clinical program focuses on evaluating individuals with neurological impairments that affect walking and standing function.
 We identify key movement impairments, as well as interventions, to promote recovery.

 For more information, please see the MAC Neuro Education Guide.